 Clinical Supervisor at Kaiser Permanente (Napa-Solano) & Director of Spiritual Care

-David holds a BA in anthropology from Temple University, an MA in religious studies from Providence College, a graduate diploma in spirituality, as well as a licentiate and a PhD in sacred theology from the Pontifical University of St. Thomas Aquinas in Rome.
+David holds a BA in socio-cultural anthropology from Temple University, an MA in religious studies from Providence College, a graduate diploma in spirituality, as well as a licentiate and a PhD in theology from the Pontifical University of St. Thomas Aquinas in Rome.

-David has worked in a wide variety of settings, bridging cultural, ethnic, racial and faith group boundaries, and among socially marginalized populations and sexual minorities.
+David has worked internationally in a wide variety of settings, bridging cultural, ethnic, racial and faith group boundaries, and among socially marginalized populations and sexual minorities.

 Supervisor-in-Training and Clinical Chaplain

 He has extensive experience in both hospital and hospice settings, is a CPSP board certified clinical chaplain and a clinical fellow in hospice and palliative care,

 Ed received his BS degree from the US Military Academy at West Point, his MDiv degree from Princeton Theological Seminary, and an MA in education from Claremont Graduate University.
 He is an ordained Presbyterian minister of more than 30 years and retired as an Air Force lieutenant colonel after a distinguished career as a military chaplain.

 Consulting Diplomate Supervisors